claudy/Highpointers-Konvention-2022/schedule.md

 Time: leaving from Snowflake Room at 8 a.m.

-What: Seven Sprints resort contains the high point of Somerset County, near Lake Tahoe on the summit of ski slopes.
+What: Seven Sprints resort contains the high point of Somerset County, near Lake Tahoe on the summit of the ski slopes.
 We will be hiking from the resort to the summit and back.
 Estimated round-trip time is 1.5 hours.
 Vertical climb is approximately 525 feet over 1.3 miles (one way).

 ### 🏛 **Flight 93 National Memorial**